mmoran0032/defense/script.md

 ## Introduction

-First, I'd like to discuss the situations in which we would want to use this technique and the benefits of using it.
+First, I'd like to discuss the situations in which we would want to use this technique and what benefits it gives us.

 ### Capture Reactions